torkotiuk/concurrently/README.md

 ---

+also add next line for using path on the beginning of the server.js

+- const path = require('path'); also add

 - c) in .env add NODE_ENV=production

 To sum up, in this case starting --- npm run server --- our frontend will work